500 mg film-coated tabletsPRESCRIBING INFORMATION

-Use with chemotherapy: Safety and efficacy of concomitant use of Zytiga® with cytotoxic chemotherapy not established.
+Use with chemotherapy: Safety/efficacy of concomitant use of with cytotoxic chemotherapy not established.

 Intolerance to excipients: Not to be taken by patients with galactose intolerance, Lapp lactase deficiency or glucose-galactose malabsorption.
 Take sodium content into account for those on controlled sodium diet.

-Potential risks: Anaemia and sexual dysfunction may occur in men with metastatic prostate cancer including those taking Zytiga®.
+Potential risks: Anaemia and sexual dysfunction may occur in men with metastatic prostate cancer.

-Skeletal muscle effects: Cases of myopathy reported.
-Some patients had rhabdomyolysis with renal failure.
-Caution is recommended in patients concomitantly treated with drugs known to be associated with myopathy/rhabdomyolysis.
+Skeletal muscle effects: Cases of myopathy and rhabdomyolysis reported.
+Caution recommended in patients concomitantly treated with drugs associated with myopathy/rhabdomyolysis.

 Very common: urinary tract infection, hypokalaemia, hypertension, diarrhoea, increased alanine aminotransferase, increased aspartate aminotransferase, peripheral oedema.

-Common: sepsis, hypertriglyceridaemia, cardiac failure (including congestive heart failure, left ventricular dysfunction and decreased ejection fraction), angina pectoris, atrial fibrillation, tachycardia, dyspepsia,rash, haematuria, fractures (includes all fractures, with the exception of pathological fracture).
+Common:sepsis, hypertriglyceridaemia, cardiac failure (including congestive heart failure, left ventricular dysfunction and decreased ejection fraction), angina pectoris, atrial fibrillation, tachycardia, dyspepsia, rash, haematuria, fractures (all fractures, except pathological fracture).

 Other side effects: adrenal insufficiency, myocardial infarction, QT prolongation, other arrhythmias, allergic alveolitis, hepatitis fulminant, acute hepatic failure, myopathy, rhabdomyolysis.